wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 ## Resources

-* [Mastering Web3 with Waves](https://www.coursera.org/learn/mastering-web3-waves): a hands-on course on Coursera
+* [Mastering Web3 with Waves](https://www.coursera.org/learn/mastering-web3-waves): a Coursera hands-on course
-* [Awesome Waves](https://github.com/msmolyakov/awesome-waves): a curated list of useful things for developing on Waves blockchain
+* [Awesome Waves](https://github.com/msmolyakov/awesome-waves): a curated list of useful things for developing on the Waves blockchain